qgis/QGIS-Documentation/docs/user_manual/style_library/symbol_selector.rst

   spacing between lines and an offset from the feature boundary.
 * **Point pattern fill**: fills the polygon with a hatching pattern of :ref:`marker symbol layer <vector_marker_symbols>`.
-You can set the distance and a displacement between rows of markers, an offset from the feature boundary and the angle of the pattern.
+You can set the distance and a displacement between rows of markers, and an offset from the feature boundary;
 * **Random marker fill**: fills the polygon with a :ref:`marker symbol
   <vector_marker_symbols>` placed at random locations within the polygon
   boundary.
 You can set: